NFA, Constructive Possession, and How to Stay Out of Jail

 Pistol Upper + Pistol Lower ≠ Prison

-If you have a pistol upper, keep it installed on a pistol lower.
+If you have a pistol upper, keep it installed on a dedicated pistol lower.
+That means a lower equipped with a pistol buffer tube or (for the time-being) a carbine buffer tube and a pistol brace.
 As ridiculous as it sounds to anyone who knows their way around an AR, having the pistol upper installed onto a pistol lower takes some of the perceived intent out of the question (you have to put forth twice as much effort to break the law, even if it takes 10 seconds instead of 5).
 This doesn’t mean that you will be absolved of “constructive possession” for this or any other potential violation.
 But you will have an easier time explaining yourself.

 Pistol Upper + Carbine/Rifle Lower = Prison